-- 3. After few seconds, the SSH connection to the switch is opened. - 4.
+- 3. After few seconds, the SSH connection is opened. - 4.
 Type the Login Name and its Password.
-The default Login Name and Password are admin/westermo.

-5. All the commands you see in SSH are the same as the CLI commands you see via RS232 console.
+The default Login Name and Password are admin / westermo. - 5.
+All the commands you see in SSH are the same as the CLI commands you see via RS-232 console.
 The next chapter will introduce in detail how to use command line to configure the switch.